GDPR (General Data Protection Regulation) is a new legislation that comes into force on the 25th of May 2018.

-- By the 25th of May 2018, send a new email campaign to double opt-in the user and check if he gave you the consent to store his private data;
+By the 25th of May 2018, send a new email campaign to double opt-in users and check if they gave you the consent to store their private data.

 10. User request response

-- Answer to user requests in not more than 2 days;
+- Answer to it in 2 days maximum

-- Delete or update the user data during 30 days after the request.
+- Delete or update the user data 30 days after the request.

 12. Data Access Requests Processes

-- Have a process in place for when someone requests for their personal data in a portable transferable format.
+- Have a process in place for when someone requests their personal data in a portable transferable format